Semghh/semghh.github.io/_posts/2025-02-13-netty-pipeline.md

                 writeSpinCount -= doWrite0(in);
                 break;
             case 1: {
-                // Only one ByteBuf so use non-gathering write
-                // Zero length buffers are not added to nioBuffers by ChannelOutboundBuffer, so there is no need
-                // to check if the total size of all the buffers is non-zero.
                 ByteBuffer buffer = nioBuffers[0];
                 int attemptedBytes = buffer.remaining();
                 final int localWrittenBytes = ch.write(buffer);